kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 ## Integrating with CircleCI

 E2E tests are most useful when they become part of the developer's workflow.
-If you use CircleCI, it's easy to integration Cypress using the [Cypress CircleCI Orb](https://docs.cypress.io/guides/guides/continuous-integration.html#CircleCI) configuration set.
-For more info, visit the repo [here](https://github.com/cypress-io/circleci-orb).
+If you use CircleCI, it's easy to integration Cypress using the <a href="https://docs.cypress.io/guides/guides/continuous-integration.html#CircleCI" target="_blank" rel="nofollow">Cypress CircleCI Orb</a> configuration set.
+For more info, visit the repo <a href="https://github.com/cypress-io/circleci-orb" rel="nofollow" target="_blank">here</a>.
 A brief example provided by Cypress shows a simple `circle.yml` file with the following settings:

 ```yml
 version: 2.1